PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-06-12-extractors.md

 If, in our example, we had made `initialValue` a var, and provided some way to change it after the items were in the list, there would be no change to `InvalidationListeners` added by the `ObservableList`, because they were already established.
 So, you could end up with a system where the apparent behaviour of the extractor doesn't match the current state of the data.

-The worse case scenario is that if the item is removed from the `ObservableLit`, then some of the `InvalidationListeners` might not be removed because the extractor behaviour wasn't the same as when the item was added to the `ObservableList`.
+The worse case scenario is that if the item is removed from the `ObservableList`, then some of the `InvalidationListeners` might not be removed because the extractor behaviour wasn't the same as when the item was added to the `ObservableList`.
 That could give some weird results.

 # Extractors in TableView Items